MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iablogon-getoneofftable.md

 MAPI calls the **GetOneOffTable** method to make available one-off templates to create recipients.
 The new recipients are added to the recipient list of an outgoing message.
 Address book providers should support notification on their one-off table to inform MAPI of template modifications.
 MAPI keeps the one-off table open to enable dynamic updating.

 Address book providers can also support a one-off table for each of their containers.
-Callers retrieve this one-off table by calling the container's [IMAPIProp::OpenProperty](imapiprop-openproperty.md) method and requesting the **PR_CREATE_TEMPLATES** ( [PidTagCreateTemplates](pidtagcreatetemplates-canonical-property.md)) property.
+Callers retrieve this one-off table by calling the container's [IMAPIProp::OpenProperty](imapiprop-openproperty.md) method and requesting the **PR_CREATE_TEMPLATES** ([PidTagCreateTemplates](pidtagcreatetemplates-canonical-property.md)) property.
 The templates available through this table are used to add recipients to the container.
 For a discussion of the differences between the two types of one-off tables, see [Implementing One-Off Tables](implementing-one-off-tables.md).

 For a list of the required columns in an address book provider's one-off table, see [One-Off Tables](one-off-tables.md).

 ## See also

-#### Reference

 [IABContainer::CreateEntry](iabcontainer-createentry.md)